- Why important to manage your high blood pressure?

-1. Why important to manage blood pressure?
+1. Why important to manage your blood pressure?

-- So what do you do if all your readings are over 130/80, but under 140/90?
-The new Nov.
-2017 USA guideline from the American Heart Association and the American College of Cardiology answers this, based on 1000 recent studies, including SPRINT 2015 .
-It says, “this is Stage 1 hypertension” (Stage 1 high blood pressure), and it needs action .
+Normal blood pressure is between 90/60 mm Hg and 120/80 mm Hg.
+So what do you do if your readings are over 130/80, but under 140/90?
+New 2017 USA guideline from the American Heart Association & American College of Cardiology says, after analysis of 1000 recent research studies, inc. SPRINT 2015 , “this is Stage 1 hypertension” (high blood pressure), and it needs action – see 2.4, below.

-- So what do you do if your blood pressure (BP) is in between?
-That is, if it is over 130/80 but under 140/90 mm Hg?
-The new USA expert review by the American College of Cardiology and 9 other USA professional societies decided that people in this BP range have “stage 1 high blood pressure”.
-They are almost twice as likely to get heart and stroke diseases compared with others with a normal BP (120/80 mmHg) .
-So, this means you need to take action to reduce your BP by talking with your doctor.
+2.4.
+If your blood pressure (BP) is over 130/80 but under 140/90 mm Hg, the new USA expert review by the American College of Cardiology and 9 other USA heart health groups decided that people in this BP range have “stage 1 high blood pressure”.
+And are twice as likely to get heart and stroke diseases as those with a normal BP (120/80 mm Hg or less) .
+So, take action to reduce your BP by talking with your doctor.

 page updated 28 April 2020. © 2020 social enterprise Diabetes-cutmyrisks.co.uk.™ Ltd.